Charl-AI/Solstice/README.md

 ### Implementations (examples for basic use cases, implement your own for more niche/advanced cases)

-- `solstice.ClassificationExperiment`: Pre-made Experiment for basic single and multi-class classification problems.
+- `solstice.ClassificationExperiment`: Pre-made Experiment for basic multi-class classification problems.
 Includes pre-made steps and training loop.
 Just plug in a model, optimizer, and dataset and go!

 - `solstice.ClassificationMetrics`: Pre-made Metrics class for basic classification experiments.
 Keeps track of the overall confusion matrix and uses it to compute a battery of metrics.